-A Frame Work Agreement (FWA) to implement the project was signed between NICE and the state on April 3, 1997.
-According to the FWA, a total of 20,193 acres of land have to be handed over to NICE, wherein 6,999 acres are required for toll road and 13,194 acres for townships.
-Of the 20,193 acres, 6,956 acres are government land and 13,237 acres are private land.
+A Frame Work Agreement (FWA) to implement the project was signed between NICE and the state government on April 3, 1997.
+According to the FWA, a total of 20,193 acres of land were to be handed over to NICE, wherein 6,999 acres were required for a toll road and 13,194 acres for townships.
+Of the 20,193 acres, 6,956 acres were government land and 13,237 acres were private land.

 On October 14, 1998, an agreement was signed between NICE and the Karnataka Industrial Areas Development Board (KIADB) for acquiring land.
 The same year, KIADB issued notices to farmers for the acquisition of land.
 However, NICE has till date acquired only 7,000 acres.
 While the delay in land acquisition can be attributed to protests over what farmers deem unfair compensation for their fertile lands, a large part of the process is embroiled in politics.
 According to a news report, Janata Dal (Secular) leader H.D.
 Deve Gowda, who had approved the BMIC Project when he was the chief minister, is now opposing the same project.
 He has alleged that the present Karnataka government, led by Chief Minister B.S.
 Yeddyurappa of the Bharatiya Janata Party (BJP), is acquiring more land than is necessary for the project.
 However, a news report states that the JD(S) government itself had been accused of allotting more land than necessary for BMIC when it had signed the project framework.
-Such charges and counter-charges have left the project as well as the fate of the farmers in a limbo.
-As of March 2019, only a four-kilometre stretch of the expressway, 41 kilometres of the peripheral road and 8.5 kilometres of the link road have been constructed by NICE.
-There have been inordinate delays in the execution and completion of the project following numerous litigations filed by several farmers, alleging corruption and illegalities in the acquisition process.
+Such charges and countercharges have left the project as well as the fate of the farmers in a limbo.
+As of March 2019, only a fourkilometre stretch of the expressway, 41 kilometres of the peripheral road and 8.5 kilometres of the link road had been constructed by NICE.
+There were inordinate delays in the execution and completion of the project following numerous litigations filed by several farmers, alleging corruption and illegalities in the acquisition process.
 Meanwhile, the KIADB has till date not withdrawn its notice of land acquisition, leaving the farmers in a state of uncertainty about the status of their lands.
 In the course of over 20 years, land prices around Bengaluru and Mysuru have also skyrocketed.
 A report quotes a senior NICE official as saying that farmers were paid about INR 7.5 lakh per acre for land around Mysuru at the start of the decade.
-The current land price in the area is INR 50-70 lakh per acre, says a property consultant.
+The current land price in the area is INR 5070 lakh per acre, says a property consultant.
 Farmers estimate the rate to be even higher.
 "The government is offering just INR 85,000 per acre against the market rate of more than INR 2 crore.
 This is an insult to us," a farmer told a news daily during a protest.
 The farmers have demanded denotification of land that was not acquired and fair compensation, based on market price, for notified land that will be acquired.
 Successive governments have failed to either expedite the project completion or take legal action against the company or cancel the MoU.
-The House Committee of the state legislature has submitted a report alleging massive corruption and has recommended scrapping of the MoU, along with denotifying the lands and returning them to the farmers.
+The House Committee of the state legislature submitted a report claiming massive corruption and recommended scrapping of the MoU, along with denotifying the lands and returning them to the farmers.
 This report is not available in the public domain as yet.
 Other reports, such as the Environment Impact Assessment and Social Impact Assessment, pertaining to the project are all classified.
-The state government is now contemplating handing over the case to the CBI for further investigation.

 Has the Conflict Ended?